 Elective Title: 93KE710 — PEDIATRIC ENDOCRINOLOGY AND DIABETOLOGY

-The student will participate in evaluation and management of infants, children and adolescents with endocrine disease, suspected endocrine disease and diabetes mellitus.
+The student will participate in evaluation and management of infants, children and adolescents with endocrine disease, including diabetes mellitus.
 The student will participate in rounds and follow-up of hospitalized patients, and time will be allotted each week to spend in Diabetes Clinic and Endocrine Clinic, typically most afternoons.
 The outpatient and ward experience will be supplemented with discussions of assigned reading material.
 This elective is recommended for students interested in careers in Pediatrics, Medicine/Pediatrics, Internal Medicine and Family Medicine.

 Primary Contact for Add/Drops: John S. Fuqua, MD (firstname.lastname@example.org)